 Bring it all together

-Now, you may not drive a Tesla—or even own a suit—but Elon Musk’s pitch for Tesla stands as a great example employing all four of these tactics.
+Now, you may not drive a Tesla or own a suit (good choice) but Elon Musk’s pitch for Tesla stands as a great example employing all of these tactics.

-Elon’s pitch is so effective because it tells the story of a world in danger and presents Tesla as a solution, using visual language to set the scene and backing it up with facts.
-He stages the problem and solution by asking questions—and answers them concisely and persuasively.
+What makes Elon’s pitch so effective?
+It tells the story of a world in danger and presents Tesla as a solution, using visual language to set the scene and backing it up with facts.
+He stages the problem and solution by asking questions and proceeds to answer them concisely and persuasively.